merenlab/anvio.org/help/main/programs/anvi-get-codon-usage-bias/index.md

   display: true
 ---

-Get codon usage bias (CUB) statistics of genes and functions..
+Get codon usage bias (CUB) statistics of genes and functions.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.